-Investments: The Sub-Fund invests at least 67% of assets in equities of companies that are in the MSCI Europe index, and at least 75% of net assets in companies that are headquartered, or do substantial business, in Europe.
+Investments: The Sub-Fund invests at least 75% of its net assets in equities that are issued by companies that are headquartered, or do substantial business, in the Europe.
+The Sub-Fund may invest up to 20 % in Small and Mid capitalization equities.

 There are no currency constraints on these investments.